winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 3\.
 The Bhagavān folded his outer robe four times and laid on his right side like a lion with his feet together.
 {:#p3}

-4\. Śāriputra then told the monks, “Now, here in this city of Pāvā, it hasn’t been long since Nirgrantha Jñātaputra’s life ended.
+4\. Śāriputra then told the monks, “Now, here in this city of Pāpā, it hasn’t been long since Nirgrantha Jñātaputra’s life ended.
 Since then, his disciples have split into two factions that constant argue and look for shortcomings to reproach each other.
 They contradict each other, saying: ‘I know this teaching.’
 ‘You don’t know this.’
 ‘You hold wrong views.’
 ‘I hold to the right teaching.’
 Their words are confused and without proper order.
 They consider statements praising themselves to be true, saying: ‘My statement is the winner; your words are defeated.
 I’m the one who gives discourses now.
 Come and ask me when you have questions.’
 {:#p4}

 5\.
 “Monks, the people of the country who make offerings to the Nirgranthas are weary and troubled by the noise of their fighting.
 As a result, they consider their teaching to be untrue.
 A teaching that’s untrue has no way to escape, just as a ruined shrine cannot be repainted.
 It’s not the teaching of a completely awakened one.
 Monks, only we Śākyans have the unsurpassed, noble teaching that’s truest and can lead to the escape, just as a newly built shrine is easily decorated.
 It’s the teaching of a completely awakened one.